foysal619/API-Testing-using-Postman/README.md

-# API-Testing-using-Postman
+# API Testing using Postman
-This repository is all about the practice work of API Testing using Postman Tool.
+Currently i'm working on this repository.
+I will update this repository very soon.